BACOUL/morpheia/README.md

 ---

 ✨ Why Morpheia exists
 LLMs are powerful, but they have a structural flaw:

 > They do not improve with use.

 Every interaction is independent.
 Every correction is lost.
 Every preference must be repeated.

+Morpheia changes this.

+It observes how users modify AI responses, extracts behavioral signals, and turns them into reusable rules that are automatically applied to future prompts.

+Every correction is lost.
+Every preference must be repeated.